TheGoodlike13/liberty_or_death/README.md

 I delete the NoCacheFilter.
 I muck around with pages, they don't seem to be cached.

+*Editor's note: Some pages (namely index.html) were cached.
+Better not delete this!*

 Replacing the redirect with this code

     response.getWriter().println("Well, would you look at that.");